LogtalkDotOrg/logtalk3/examples/design_patterns/ai/many_worlds/NOTES.md

 	of rules.
 See the `ports/metagol` directory for details.
 Another, simpler, example of this design pattern is `examples/family`.

-This is a pattern that is trivial in Logtalk bur cumbersome at best using Prolog modules.
+This is a pattern that is trivial in Logtalk but cumbersome at best using Prolog modules.
 The key Logtalk features are inheritance (of the reasoning code that we want to apply to many worlds) and messages to self (which allow calling from the reasoning code the predicates